tohyuting/tp/docs/UserGuide.md

 * `delete ct/ps i/12 pd/Aspirin` Removes product with the name _Aspirin_
 from the supplier at index 12 of the list of suppliers.

-### Deletes a product in a certain warehouse or supplier : `delete`

-Deletes a product entry no longer stored by a certain warehouse or sold by a specific supplier.

-Format: `delete TYPE INDEX pd/PRODUCT_NAME`

-* The PRODUCT_NAME must be identifiable and starts with alphanumeric character.
-* The product with the PRODUCT_NAME should be in the INDEX-th supplier/warehouse in the displayed list.

-Examples:

-* `delete warehouse 1 pd/Panadol` Removes product with the name _Panadol_ from
-the warehouse at index 1 of the list of warehouses.
-* `delete supplier 12 pd/Aspirin` Removes product with the name _Aspirin_
-from the supplier at index 12 of the list of suppliers.

 ### Edit a warehouse or supplier : `edit`

 Edits a warehouse or supplier at specified index.
 Name, Phone, Remarks of specified supplier and warehouse can be edited.
 In addition, a warehouse's address and a supplier's email can be edited as well.
 Note that no two warehouses or suppliers can share the same name in CLI-nic.